-- 87. Removal of speaker - 88.
+- Removal of office-bearers from office - 87.
+Removal of speaker - 88.
 Removal from office of one or more executive committee members - 89.
 Abolishing the executive committee during the term of the council - 90.
 Removal from office of the executive mayor - 91.
 Abolishing of office of executive mayor during the term of the council - 92.
-Removal of members of Section 79-committees - 93.
-Removal from office of chairperson of Section 79-committee in mayoral executive system
+Removal of members of section 79-committees - 93.
+Removal from office of chairperson of section 79-committee in mayoral executive system